 Internationally famous, Sabine Woods features a covered picnic area and benches situated around drips where photographers are sure to get close ups.
 Portable facilities are placed at peak seasons.
 While visiting, enjoy a walk through natural paths under a canopy of trees and grassland views.
 If it’s still and quiet, you may hear the Gulf of Mexico crashing into the beach a short distance away.

-Spring is Peak Migration Season
+Fall is Peak Migration Season

-Want to experience some of the most exciting spring migration in the country?
+Want to experience some of the most exciting fall migration in the country?
 Be on the upper Texas coast in April.
 Port Arthur is situated on both the Central and Mississippi Flyways, which brings a wide variety of birds thanks to a range of habitats.

 Here’s what to look for, when: